Apply Now: Aga Khan Foundation Scholarship 2019/2020 for Developing Countries (Masters & PhD)

 The Aga Khan Foundation provides scholarships each year for postgraduate studies to outstanding students from select developing countries.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.

-Application Deadline: The annual deadline for submission of applications is March 31.
-In certain countries internal deadlines may be earlier
+Application Deadline: 31st March 2019.
+In certain countries internal deadlines may be earlier.

 Offered annually?
 Yes